mutable-dan/simd/simd-memset/README.md

-# simd
 [(back)](../README.md)

+** Can vector (simd) instructions outperform memset writes using standard instruction set**
+Using AVX2 simd intrinsics, I will compare the performance of glic memset against _mm256_set1_epi8 vector instruction

+The _mm256_set1_epi8 can write 32byes (256 bits) at a time

+## <ins>goal: learn to prog using gcc simd compiler intrinsics<ins>
+CPU: Core i7-6 model 94 supporting AVX2 and sse4.2

-## Added a command line optios header only library
+## Note: Added a command line options header only library
 I did not want to install so I made a sym link to the library as
 ln -s <path>/cxxopts/include include
 just point your make file INCLUDEDIR to the symlink to path aboove

-## <ins>learn to prog using gcc simd compiler intrinsics<ins>
-CPU: Core i7-6 model 94 supporting AVX2 and sse4.2

 First round of test are not as expected.
 Aligned alloc showed no difference (though it is possible that the alloc that was not specifically aligned was in fact aligned)
 This test was with the _mm256_storeu_si256 intrinsic